d-A4R0lAe0RQ/Shitlords-organization/README.md

 # Shitlords-organization
-Guidelines for organization of Shit Lords chapters; canvassing for support; home bases.
+Guidelines for organization of Shit Lords chapters; canvassing for support; home bases, etc.